Nikki Haley 2024 presidential campaign: Announcement and launch

 On February 14, 2023, Haley released a video announcing her intent to run as a candidate for the Republican nomination for president.
-Filmed in her hometown of Bamberg, South Carolina, Haley spoke of her Indian heritage, race relations, global human rights violations, her tenure as governor and Ambassador, and the threats facing the United States before announcing her run.
+Filmed in her hometown of Bamberg, South Carolina, Haley spoke of her Indian heritage, race relations, global human rights violations, her tenure as governor and ambassador, and the threats facing the United States before announcing her run.

 On February 15, 2023, Haley officially launched her candidacy during a campaign event in Charleston, South Carolina.
 John Hagee gave the invocation.
-Other notable speakers were Cindy Warmbier (the mother of Otto Warmbier), Rep. Ralph Norman (R-Sc), and Katon Dawson (former South Carolina Republican Party chairman).
+Other notable speakers were Cindy Warmbier (the mother of Otto Warmbier), Representative Ralph Norman, and Katon Dawson (former South Carolina Republican Party chairman).
 Norman's early support of Haley was considered significant in light of his history of supporting Trump and Norman's efforts to overturn the 2020 election.
 At the event, Haley also praised Hagee, saying she still wanted to be him when she grew up.
 Hagee is known for his history of making controversial statements, which led 2008 Republican nominee John McCain to reject his endorsement during McCain's own presidential campaign.

 Her launch event featured "Eye of the Tiger", prompting the song's co-author, Frankie Sullivan, to criticize Haley for the unauthorized use of his song.

-As South Carolina's former governor, commentators have suggested that the early date of the 2024 South Carolina Republican primary may play to Haley's advantage in the primary.
+As South Carolina's former governor, commentators suggested that the early date of the 2024 South Carolina Republican primary would play to Haley's advantage in the primary.